JamesGopsill/ultimaker-client/README.md

 ## Testing

 Testing is performed using jest.
-We use a range of Ultimakers in the lab and are currently testing with printers using version X.XX Ultimaker firmware.
+We use a range of Ultimakers in the lab and are currently testing with printers using version 6.40 Ultimaker firmware.

 ## Roadmap